 Literature on the right to information in Malaysia widely report the lacuna in this area of law due to the absence of constitutional provisions and sui generis law at federal level to enable, protect and promote the right to information (Venkiteswaran, 2010; Ikhsan, 2014; Eusoff, 2018).
 Haas (2016) reports on the Malaysian Official Secrets Act 1972 that prohibits the right to impart PSI classified by the Government as confidential, regardless of the public interest justifications.
-Steven (2016) reviews the Freedom of Information Enactment introduced by Selangor and Penang, the only two states in Malaysia that enact freedom of information law.
+Steven (2016) reviews the Freedom of Information law.
 Steven comments that, being the laws enacted at the State level, the Enactments only apply to the two States and are subject to the federal laws, including those which impede the right to information.

 At the international level, literature published in the first decade of the 21st century widely report on various initiatives undertaken by inter-governmental and non-governmental organisations to reform the right to information.
 Daruwala (2003); Banisar (2006) and Ackerman and Sandoval-Ballesteros (2006) report on the initiatives to enable, protect and promote the right to information undertaken by the UN Special Rapporteur on Freedom of Opinion and Expression, the Commonwealth Human Rights and the Open Society Justice.
-These leading initiatives have established the general principles of the right to impart public sector information.
-Apart from the establishment of the international standards on the right to information, Mendel (2008) reports that the Commonwealth Secretariat has introduced two model laws, known as Model Law on Access to Information for Africa and Draft Model on Freedom of Information Bill.
+These leading initiatives have established the general principles of the right to information, Mendel (2008) reports that the Commonwealth Secretariat has introduced two model laws, known as Model Law on Access to Information for Africa and Draft Model on Freedom of Information Bill.
 The general principles and the model laws have been adapted in the right to information law of more than 100 countries around the world.